logo

-This paper quantifies the criticality of the world's 1300 most important ports for global supply chains by predicting the allocation of trade flows on the global maritime transport network, linking it to a global supply-chain database to evaluate port importance for the economy.
-It finds that 50% of global trade by value is maritime, with low-income countries and small islands disproportionately reliant on their ports.
-The five largest ports handle goods representing >1.4% of global output, while 40 ports contribute >10% of their serving economies' domestic output.
-Critical cross-border infrastructure dependencies are identified for landlocked and island countries reliant on specific ports outside their jurisdiction.
-The results inform strategies to enhance port infrastructure and maritime trade resilience and sustainability.
+We quantify the criticality of the world's 1300 most important ports for global supply chains by predicting the allocation of trade flows on the global maritime transport network, which we link to a global supply-chain database to evaluate the importance of ports for the economy.
+We find that 50% of global trade in value terms is maritime, with low-income countries and small islands being 1.5 and 2.0 times more reliant on their ports compared to the global average.
+The five largest ports globally handle goods that embody >1.4% of global output, while 40 ports add >10% of domestic output of the economies they serve, predominantly small islands.
+We identify critical cross-border infrastructure dependencies for some landlocked and island countries that rely on specific ports outside their jurisdiction.
+Our results pave the way for developing new strategies to enhance the resilience and sustainability of port infrastructure and maritime trade.

 Publisher